 But there could be other phenomena that an atheist would describe as supernatural, should he ever witness such a thing.
 As Victor Reppert points out, Keith Parsons answer was that if he saw stars change their position in the sky to spell out a message to him from God: "Turn or burn, Parsons this means you," then he would see that as reason to believe.
 The important point about this example is that it would violate the laws of physics.
 Stars don't just move is such a way.
 And note that it's not a question of whether they could form a message like that in a natural way.
 Yes, they could.
 But they don't just suddenly move in the sky in violation of physical laws.
 Other atheists have suggested a variety of things that they would see as obviously supernatural events.
 They all share the common feature of violating physical laws.
 That's the key element that atheists are looking for as a reason to believe, because a clearly supernatural event can't be explained by natural causes, so it implies a supernatural cause, and that opens the door for God.

 But that's not good enough for religionists.
 Some of them complain: "You just demand to see that kind of thing because you know it will never happen."
 Well, no - we don't "know" it will never happen, we just believe that.
 And why do we believe that?
 Because we believe the world is natural, and there is no supernatural entity like God causing supernatural events.
 What's interesting is that the religionist also believes it will never happen.
 This is someone who believes the stories of the New Testament, including the miraculous feats of Jesus, and his resurrection, which is a blatant violation of thermodynamic laws.
 So it's not that he thinks a supernatural event couldn't happen, or that they haven't happened.
 He just thinks it won't happen in a way that we can all witness.
-So it's OK for the religionist to base his beliefs on miracles that he never witnessed, but he thinks it is unreasonable for an atheist say that he should base similar beliefs of something that he can see.
+So it's OK for the religionist to base his beliefs on miracles that he never witnessed, but he thinks it is unreasonable for an atheist say that he should base his beliefs on something that can be seen by all.
 This simply boils down to: "If you demand that that faith be based on observable evidence, you are being unreasonable."

 And then we have the kind of response that Victor gives: